Key Takeaways

 Named Perils vs. All-Risk Policies

 Choosing between named perils and all-risk (open perils) policies is a key decision for second homeowners.
-Named perils policies cover losses only from specific risks listed in the policy, such as fire, theft, or storm damage.
-For example, if a guest accidentally starts a fire, or if a break-in occurs, the policy responds—if that incident appears on the list.
+Named perils policies cover losses only from a covered peril or covered event specifically listed in the policy, such as fire, theft, or storm damage.
+For example, if a guest accidentally starts a fire, or if a break-in occurs, the policy responds—if that incident appears on the list of covered events.

 All-risk policies offer coverage for any loss except those specifically excluded.
 This approach helps protect against unpredictable events, giving broader reassurance.
-Exclusions might include normal wear and tear or flood damage.
+Exclusions might include normal wear and tear or flood damage, which may not be a covered peril under standard policies.
 Have you considered which risks feel most pressing for your second home?
+It’s also important to determine how much coverage you need based on the value of your property and belongings to ensure you are fully protected.

 Vacant Home Insurance and Seasonal Coverage